 - Helps to determine whether a relationship between data sets is linear or nonlinear

-- Type 1 error: The null hypothesis is rejected when it is actually true, and, consequently, the alternative hypothesis is accepted, although the observed effect is actually due to chance.
+- The null hypothesis is rejected when it is actually true; and, consequently, the alternative hypothesis is accepted, although the observed effect is actually due to chance (false positive error).

 - The probability of correctly rejecting the null hypothesis, i.e., the ability to detect a difference between two groups when there truly is a difference

-- Reciprocal to the type 2 error rate
+- Complementary to the type 2 error rate

 - Positively correlates with the sample size and the magnitude of the association of interest (e.g., increasing the sample size of a study would increase its statistical power)